JOEMBATIA/RestAPI/README.md

 Java as the main language ,
-Spring Boot as the framework which reduces tight coupling by implementing dependency injection and IoC, PostgreSQL as the database fro the QA and PROD profiles and H2 in Mem database for the TEST scenarios for the various Layers including repository layer, service layer and the Controller Layer.
+Spring Boot as the framework which reduces tight coupling by implementing dependency injection and IoC, PostgreSQL as the database for the QA and PROD profiles and H2 in Mem database for the Unit TEST scenarios for the various Layers including repository layer, service layer and the Controller Layer.

 # Code Structure